 So off we went with our trusty green potty under my arm.

-To our green travel potty: thank you for saving us about 117 times that trip.
+To our green portable potty seat: thank you for saving us about 117 times that trip.
 The beach potty emergency.
 The new bathrooms along the way...big public bathrooms, tiny restaurant restrooms, and our homebase for the week...toilets which all looked and sounded different from ours at home.
-We always had a safe option to go potty.
+We always had a safe option, a portable potty seat for public restrooms.

-Traveling with a newly potty trained toddler brings up its own unique challenges.
+Travel while potty training a toddler brings its own unique challenges.
 No doubt about it.

-Here are my best tips for how to make traveling easier (near and far) with a diaper-free child..
+Here are my best travel potty training tips for getting around with a diaper-free child..